unclechu/xlib-keys-hack/README.md

 xlib-keys-hack
 ==============

-- Simulating Escape key pressing when press Caps Lock key without any combos;
+- Simulation of pressing Escape key when press `Caps Lock` key without any combos;
-- Simulating press and hold third-level modificator by `Left Super + Caps Lock` and simulating release of this key by `Left Alt + Caps Lock`.
+- Simulation of pressing and holding third-level modificator by `Left Alt + Caps Lock` and simulation of releasing of this key by `Right Alt`.

 Build
 -----